-ON TEACHERS' WORKING LIVES
+ON TEACHERS' WORKING LIFE

-This large-scale study13 compared voice-related work problems and absence from work in 2,400 workers from different professions over the course of one year.
-The findings show that teachers are more likely than any other group of workers to restrict their activities at work and have more days off work due to voice-related problems.
+This large-scale study13 compared voice-related work problems and work absence between 2,400 workers from different professions over the course of a year.
+The findings show that teachers are more likely than any other worker group to restrict work activities and miss more days of work due to voice-related problems.

-Comparison of work-related problems in the past year among teachers and non-teachers
+Comparison of work-related problems in previous year among teachers and non-teachers